grassrootsgrocery/admin-portal/README.md

 # Hosting

 We are currently using [Railway](https://railway.app/) as our hosting solution.
-You can see a dev deployment of the application at [https://portal.grassrootsgrocery.org/](https://portal.grassrootsgrocery.org/)
+The application is hosted at [https://portal.grassrootsgrocery.org/](https://portal.grassrootsgrocery.org/), though it requires having a credential to log in.

 # Tech Resources